HouqiYan/readme/readme.md

 # Lucid Dream
 ## Background
 The aim of this project is to create an immersive 3D experience that attempts to replicate the experience of a dream This project is inspired by lucid dreaming, the incredible experiences of dreams.
+It will give teenagers a relaxed game experience, help them reduce stress and find their dreams.
+## Tools
+  Unreal Engien 4.27.2
 ## Compile and run

 ## Sources